SuperheroNinja/HappyMeal/README.md

 # Happy Meal

 Happy Meals are containers for Mac.
+This way you can run x86_64 images on ARM architecture (M1,M2,M3, etc)

 ## Why

+When Apple switched architecture, that made it impossible to run x86(64) images on their CPUs.
+ARM and x86(64) have a way different architecture, making computational instructions in a different way. (this is overly simplified, but 'different' is sufficient for now) I use some images which are not built for ARM, thus was not able to run those on my fancy new 'Starbucks Late Frappucino Blogging Machine'.

-Commercial use of [Docker Desktop](https://www.docker.com/products/docker-desktop/) at a company of more than 250 employees OR more than $10 million in annual revenue requires a paid subscription (Pro, Team, or Business).
+You can use Docker Desktop, but commercial use of [Docker Desktop](https://www.docker.com/products/docker-desktop/) at a company of more than 250 employees OR more than $10 million in annual revenue requires a paid subscription (Pro, Team, or Business).
 **Source:** [Docker.com, pricing and subscriptions](https://www.docker.com/pricing/)

 ## Thus